Debbie Espinosa, MPS, CNP

 Debbie creció en Puyallup, WA, y se mudó a California después de graduarse de la universidad.
 Ella se enorgullece de reclamar el noroeste del Pacífico y California como sus hogares.
 Su educación incluye el Programa de Bachillerato Internacional, una Licenciatura en Artes de la Universidad de Rockhurst con una doble especialización en Religión y Sociología Comparada con una especialización en Servicio Humano, una Maestría en Estudios Profesionales en Desarrollo Comunitario y Económico de la Universidad de Penn State, y está certificada Profesional sin fines de lucro (CNP).

-Most importantly, Debbie has two beautiful daughters who attend college and high school, a one-eyed Shih Tzu, Pabu (“Paw-boo”) and two kittens Atlas and Ube (“Ooo-bay”), who are the joys of her life.
+Most importantly, Debbie has two wonderful daughters who are both in college and, a one-eyed Shih Tzu named Pabu (“Paw-boo”).
 And, because of her passion for feeding people combined with her love for the Arts and all things outdoors (gardening, golfing, hiking, skiing, basking in the sun), the beautiful Coachella Valley makes her feel like she’s “Living the Dream” every day.